How to treat termites in a house

 If you, or one of our technicians, have found live termites in your house, in a tree stump, or in a retaining wall, and there are still good numbers of the critters, then we have a chance to apply the initial treatment.
-The purpose of this treatment or baiting program is to stop them chewing your house and if possible to eradicate the termite colony.
-We strongly recommend to do this before installing a chemical treatment around the house.
+The purpose of this treatment or baiting program is to stop them from chewing your house and if possible to eradicate the termite colony.

 - Foam treatment using Termidor or Premise.